-Playing on one of your school sports teams is one of the easiest ways to show involvement.
+Playing on one of your school sports teams is one of the most effective ways to show involvement.
 However, extramural sports and community leagues are also available for students looking to play sports not offered at their local high school.

 Community service or volunteer work can be performed locally, on a national scale, or even abroad.
 Wherever community service occurs, there are a variety of ways to get involved.
 This includes animal rescue, church outreach, mentoring or tutoring, and charity work.

 The list here is endless, but engineering, film, poetry, writing, physics, journalism, and math are just a few examples of school clubs.
-And if there’s no clubs at your high school that suit your interests, you can even start a club of your own!
+Remember, if there’s no clubs at your high school that suit your interests, you can even start a club of your own!
 There are also clubs available outside of school that are already formed such as a book club or a sports club.

 Taking on a part-time job or internship during your high school career can speak volumes about your character.

 Hobbies / Special Interest

 These are groups that your school or local community supports.
 Some examples are Boy Scouts, Girl Scouts, Future Business Leaders of America (FBLA), Horticulture Club, Equestrian Club, and Entrepreneurship Club.